Course Catalog 2019-2020

-If the accusation is accepted for hearing by the AIB during a period in the academic calendar when the full board cannot be constituted, the accused student may choose (1) to have the case heard and decided by the available faculty members of the board, or (2) to have the case heard and decided by the full board when that body can be fully convened.
-If the accused student chooses this latter procedure, for the interim his or her transcript with show an "NG" for the course for which an academic infraction case is pending.
-In rare situations where a board member has a conflict of interest (e.g., a friend or an advisee is being accursed of an infraction, the accusation is from the same department as a faculty member, etc.), the board member will recuse herself or himself and an alternate will be selected from the Conduct Review Board.
+If the infraction accusation is accepted for a hearing by the AIB during a period in the academic calendar when the full Board cannot be constituted, the accused student may choose (1) to have the case heard and decided by the available faculty members of the Board, or (2) to have the case heard and decided by the full Board when that body can be fully convened.
+If the accused student chooses this latter procedure, for the interim their transcript with show an "NG" for the course for which an academic infraction case is pending.
+In rare situations where a Board member has a conflict of interest (e.g., a friend or an advisee is being accused of an infraction, the accusation is from the same department as a faculty member, etc.), the Board member will recuse themself and an alternate will be selected from among other AIB members or, when not possible, from the Conduct Review Board.

-The student must decide whether or not to contest the accusation.
-If the student chooses not to contest the accusation, then the AIB will assume that the academic infraction was intentional and assess a penalty accordingly.
-In such cases, the AIB bases its judgement on only the material from which the charges arise and the collegiate records of the accused student.
-If the student wishes to present any other information to the AIB, then the student must contest the charges and go through the full hearing as outlined, below.
-To contest the charges, then, is not necessarily to "plead innocent," but only to exercise the right to present information that may be relevant to either the question of guilt or the question of appropriate punishment.
+The student must decide whether or not to address the alleged infraction.
+The student has the right to appear before the Board to provide a rebuttal to the charges or offer an explanation regarding the alleged infraction.
+If the student chooses not to address the accusation, then the AIB will base its judgement on only the material from which the charges arise and the collegiate records of the accused student.
+If the student wishes to present any other information to the AIB, then the student must answer the allegation and go through the full hearing as outlined, below.
+Answering the allegation, then, is not necessarily to "plead innocent," but only to exercise the right to present information that may be relevant to either the question of guilt or the question of appropriate punishment.

-If, based on the evidence at hand, the board finds that there is not reasonable cause to believe that an academic infraction has occurred, the case is dismissed and both the student and the department or program involved will be informed of the outcome in writing.
-This written response will be sent within two weeks of the hearing date.
-Records of the proceedings along with a report of the conclusions reached will be sent to the associate provost charged with overseeing the work of the AIB.
+Alternatively, the Board may find that the evidence does not provide reasonable cause to believe that a Tier 2 or 3 infraction has occurred.
+In this eventuality, the case can be either returned to the department for consideration under Tier 1 guidelines or dismissed outright.
+In either case, the department or program involved will be informed of the outcome in writing.
+A report of the deliberations and the conclusions reached will be sent to the Associate Provost charged with overseeing the work of the AIB.

-That associate provost will then review the case to assure that appropriate procedure and precedent were followed in the case.
-If the associate provost determines that appropriate procedures were followed, the associate provost will inform the student in writing of the results of the hearing by way of issuing a formal decision letter announcing the outcome of the case.
-If not, the associate provost will consult with the board about his or her objections to the recommendation and will seek to reach a new consensus prior to issuing the decision letter.
+That Associate Provost will review the Board’s report to ensure that appropriate procedure and precedent were followed in the case.
+If all is in order, the Associate Provost will issue a formal decision letter announcing the outcome of the case.
+If not, the Associate Provost will consult with the Board about their objections to the recommendation and will seek to reach a new consensus prior to issuing the decision letter.
 The formal decision letter will be sent to the student as soon as possible, typically within one week of the hearing date.

-In addition to the written notice to the student concerning results of any hearing, copies of the decision letter conveying such notice will be sent to the AIB members, the student's hearing advisor, the student's academic advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), and the administrative assistant to the associate provosts.
-Copies of the decision letter will be sent to the dean of students, the dean for academic advising and support and the registrar.
-For students in F-1 and J-1 status, the director of the Center for Global Engagement will be notified immediately after a hearing date has been set.
+In addition to the written notice to the student concerning results of any hearing, copies of the decision letter conveying such notice will be sent to the AIB members, the student's hearing advisor, the student's faculty advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), and the administrative assistant to the Associate Provosts.
+Copies of the decision letter will be sent to the Dean of Students, the Dean for Academic Advising and Support and the Registrar.
+For students in F-1 and J-1 status, the Director of the Center for Global Engagement will be notified immediately after a hearing date has been set.
 The primary reason for this notification is to enable a College representative to work with the students to understand the possible immigration consequences of being found guilty of an academic infraction.

 Materials collected for an academic hearing will be delivered to the Office of the Provost, where they will remain at least until all students charged have graduated or withdrawn from the college.

-A student against whom charges have been brought for an academic infraction may not, while such charges are pending nor after being found guilty of an infraction, seek to drop, withdraw from or change the grading status to a pass/D/fail basis in any course for which charges were brought.
+However, in Tier 2/3 cases, a student against whom charges have been brought for an academic infraction may not, while such charges are pending nor after being found responsible for an infraction, seek to drop, withdraw from, or change the grading status to a pass/D/fail basis in any course for which charges were brought.
+If a student withdraws from the College before the rendering of a final decision in an academic infraction case, the academic infractions process will be suspended, and the academic transcript entry for the current semester will include the notation “Institutional Action Pending” when the Registrar posts the semester grades.
+At that point, the student will receive “NG” (No Grade) for the course in which the infraction was alleged.
+The academic infractions process will resume if and when the student returns to the College.
 A student's withdrawal from the College while charges are pending, or any time after the rendering of a decision in an academic infraction case, will not preclude the addition of such information to the student's records maintained by the College.